a relaxation and healing oriented experience intended for those with mild to moderate symptoms of COVID-19

 Dates: Friday March 18 (evening) - Sunday March 20

 Saturday March 26 - Sunday March 27

 Information about SMI and the course

 Supportive Music and Imagery (SMI) was originally developed by Lisa Summer as part of her continuum model of MI and GIM.
-SMI is an evidence-based music psychotherapy method used to help clients develop and deepen the connection to their inner strengths and resources.
+SMI is a music-centred psychotherapy method used to help clients develop and deepen the connection to their inner strengths and resources.
 The aim is to improve general wellbeing and support clients to cope with the challenges of everyday living.
-As a manualised method, SMI is suitable for short-term therapy (e.g. 6 sessions) that can be effectively delivered online as well as in person.
+As a manualised, evidence-based method, SMI is suitable for short-term therapy (e.g. 6 sessions) that can be effectively delivered online as well as in person.
 SMI is both a systematic and a flexible, client-centred approach, where elements of the method can adapted if necessary in meeting client need.

 SMI can be used with individuals and groups across ages and abilities.
 It can help those with a wide range of psychological and emotional issues develop the inner resources and resilience needed to cope in everyday living.
 This involves clients being supported to use music itself as a resource, music which can potentially be of diverse traditions, cultures and genres.
 SMI can also be effective as self-care for therapists: those in training are encouraged to explore this for themselves.

 SMI therapists work collaboratively with clients to help them develop existing inner resources which they may be little aware of, and/or that may be undeveloped:

 • the therapist helps the client identify a positive inner resource to work on

 • the client to supported to select suitable music, whether from their own collection or the therapist’s